Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The intermediate regime

-And again $\Delta\epsilon=0,\Delta\nu=0$ corresponds to eq \ref{dion} or eq \ref{Tsym}.
-In eq \ref{tion1} the gain of the energy happens by absorbing $\tilde{n}_F$ photons followed by a small tunneling contribution a little below the top of the barrier.
-This is equivalent to the view of Klaiber et al. \cite{Klaiber:2015}, more on this in eq sec \ref{sec:cr}.
+And again $\Delta\epsilon=0,\Delta\nu=0$ corresponds to eq \ref{dion} or \ref{Tsym}.
+In eq \ref{tion1} the energy gain happens by absorbing $\tilde{n}_F$ photons followed by a small tunneling contribution a little below the top of the barrier.
+This is similar to the view of Klaiber et al. \cite{Klaiber:2015}, more on this in sec. \ref{sec:cr}.

 At first glance, we can imagine that an energy gain occurs during the entire process, where horizontal and vertical channels coexist \cite{Ivanov:2005}.
-However, if we imagine that such a process takes place in a complex mechanism and an energy gain occurs even after it tunnels/escapes through the exit point, i.e. beyond the under-the-barrier region, we are led to the the imaginary T-time picture discussed by Sainadh et al. \cite{Sainadh:2019} and recently \cite{Sainadh:2020}.
-Note that for $\Delta \nu\rightarrow \nu_F$, eq \ref{tion1} becomes identical to eq \ref{TdF} (or $\tau_{T,d}$ in eq \ref{Tdi}), which is the adiabatic case.
-We emphasize that our 'real' T-time picture (adiabatic case) agrees well with the imaginary T-time picture also for H-atom and with the NITDSE \cite{Kullie:20181,Sainadh:2020}, which confirms undoubtedly our view in the present work.
+However, if one imagines that such a process takes place in a complex mechanism, in which an energy gain occurs even after it tunnels/escapes the exit point, we are led to the imaginary T-time picture discussed by Sainadh et al. \cite{Sainadh:2019} and recently \cite{Sainadh:2020}.
+Note that for $\Delta \nu\rightarrow\nu_F$ ($\Delta \tau_{delt} \rightarrow \tau_{delt}$), eq \ref{tion1} becomes identical to eq \ref{TdF} (or $\tau_{T,d}$ in eq \ref{Tdi}), which is the adiabatic case.
+We emphasize that our (real) T-time picture in the adiabatic case agrees well with the imaginary T-time picture for H-atom and with the NITDSE \cite{Kullie:20181,Sainadh:2020}.
+This undoubtedly confirms our view.